John Bigelow Jr.: Retirement

 Bigelow's retirement from the Army did not stop him from working.
 He became a professor of French and the head of the Department of Modern Languages at the Massachusetts Institute of Technology from 1905 to 1910.
 Afterward he devoted himself to studying strategy, tactics and international relations.
 He wrote several books on these subjects (e.g. American Policy: The Western Hemisphere in its Relation to the Eastern).
 His efforts to become a foreign statesman like his father was turned down.
 His unintentional snubbing of Teddy Roosevelt in 1899 and undaunted support for black troops continued to prevent him from serving his country like his father.

 In 1914 when war broke out in Europe, he redoubled his effort to join the diplomatic corps and when that failed, he offered to serve in any capacity.
-As America was dragged into World War I, Bigelow was recalled to active duty as a lieutenant colonel.
-Again he was denied an active command and served at Rutgers and in the War Department's Historical Branch until his release in the later part of 1919.
+As America was dragged into World War I, Bigelow was recalled to active duty on July 24, 1917.
+Again he was denied an active command and served at Rutgers and in the War Department's Historical Branch until his release on July 5, 1919 shortly after being promoted to lieutenant colonel.

 He and his wife Mary suffered a tremendous loss in 1917.
 Their only son, Braxton had been killed in action while serving with the British near Loos.
 Braxton decided to get in the war early and in 1915 became an officer in the British Royal Engineers.
 By the time of his death he was a Captain and had received many awards for his service.

 After the war years, Bigelow and his wife traveled to Europe with their daughter Jane.
 They visited the grave of their son and he explored the possibility of serving with the British.
 Discouraged by what he saw in Europe he returned home.
-On February 29, 1936 with war looming once again in Europe he died at home in Washington, D. C.
+On February 29, 1936 with war looming once again in Europe he died at home in Washington, D. C. Bigelow was interred at Arlington National Cemetery on March 3, 1936.